 The example of magnetism in universal phenomena are as follows:

-(iii) There is a repulsive pressure while north poles ( or south poles ) of magnets are introduced near together.
+- There is a repulsive pressure while the north poles ( or south poles ) of magnets are introduced near together.
 Conversely, there’s an appealing pressure between the north pole of 1 magnet and the south pole of the other.

 The Bar Magnet

 The magnet has poles just like the wonderful and terrible rate of an electric powered dipole.
-As referred to withinside the introductory section, one pole is distinctive the North pole and the other, the South pole.
+One pole is distinctive the North pole and the other, the South pole.
 When suspended freely, those poles factor about in the direction of the geographic north and south poles, respectively.
 A comparable sample of iron filings is found around a modern-day sporting solenoid.

 Magnetic Field Lines

 These lines going inside the bar and coming out from another end and forming a sideways loop are called magnetic field lines.
 The magnetic field lines are defined as a visual and intuitive realisation of the magnetic field.
-Their common properties are listed below as per Magnetism and matter class 12 notes:
+Their common properties are listed below:

 One can plot the magnetic area traces in numerous ways.
 One manner is to locate a small magnetic compass needle at numerous positions and word its orientation.
 This offers us a concept of the magnetic area path at numerous factors in space.